Trust (British political party): 2010 general election

 Both of the party's candidates were former Conservatives.

-Stuart Wheeler, who contested the Sussex constituency of Bexhill and Battle, is a businessman who donated £5 million to the Conservatives in 2001.
+Stuart Wheeler, who contested the Sussex constituency of Bexhill and Battle, was a businessman who donated £5 million to the Conservatives in 2001.
 He was expelled from the Conservative Party for donating £100,000 to United Kingdom Independence Party in 2009.
-Wheeler claimed that his opponent in Bexhill and Battle, Gregory Barker MP, escaped criticism from David Cameron over his expenses as an ally of the Conservative Party leader.
+Wheeler alleged that his opponent in Bexhill and Battle, Gregory Barker MP, escaped criticism from David Cameron over his expenses as an ally of the Conservative Party leader.
 Barker called Wheeler's campaign "an attempt to cash in on genuine public concerns about the Parliamentary expenses scandal by peddling the most extraordinary untruths about my own Parliamentary claims and expenditure."

 The party's other candidate was Douglas Taylor.
-Taylor had been Conservative candidate at the Western Isles in 2001, and in Perth and North Perthshire in 2005.
+He had been a Conservative candidate at the Western Isles in 2001, and in Perth and North Perthshire in 2005.
 Taylor stood again on the Trust Party ticket in Perth and North Perthshire.